AxeWP/wp-graphql-gravity-forms/docs/updating-entries.md

 ## Update an Entry

-You can update an entry with the `updateGravityFormsEntry` mutation.
-This mutation works similarly to [`submitGravityFormsForm`](#documentation-submit-gravity-forms-form).
+You can update a [Gravity Forms entry](https://docs.gravityforms.com/entry-object/) with the `updateGravityFormsEntry` mutation.
+This mutation works similarly to [`submitGravityFormsForm`](submitting-forms.md).

 ### Example Mutation